-The District extends from the County line on the north to the Clackamas River on the south, and from the Willamette River on the west to the Urban Growth Boundary on the east.
-The City of Happy Valley is part of the District, but all other cities are responsible for their own street lighting.
-There are also a number of subdivisions and neighborhoods around Oregon City, Lake Grove, Damascus, Boring, and Welches that have annexed to the District through the years in order to obtain street lighting.
+The city of Happy Valley is part of the district, but all other cities are responsible for their own street lighting.
+A number of subdivisions and neighborhoods around Oregon City, Lake Grove, Boring and Welches have annexed to the district through the years.

-The District contracts with PGE to design, install, maintain and operate street lights.
-PGE in turn bills the County for this service based on tariff rates set by the Oregon Public Utility Commission.
-These costs are passed on to those served by the District as a special assessment on their property tax statements.
+We contract with PGE to design, install, maintain and operate street lights.
+PGE then bills the county for this service based on tariff rates set by the Oregon Public Utility Commission.
+These costs are passed on to those served by the district as a special assessment on their property tax statements.
 Street lighting services are supported entirely by these special assessments.

-Street lighting is required as a condition of approval by the Zoning and Development Ordinance (Section 1006) for all development within the Service District.
+Street lighting is required as a condition of approval by the Zoning and Development Ordinance (Section 1006) for all development within the district.
 Established neighborhoods request lighting through a petition process.

 When calling in a repair, please give the following information: